amoradi/me_static_site/content/notes/introduction_to_statistics_and_probability.md

 The **class frequency** is the number of observations that fall into that class.
 The **relative class frequency** is the proportion of observations that fall into that class.

-A **relative frquency distribution** is a table that lists each category of data and shows the proportion of observations in each category.
+A **relative frequency distribution** is a table that lists each category of data and shows the proportion of observations in each category.

 Note: The sum of the relative frequencies in a relative frequency distribution must add to 1.
 However, in practice, this may not be the case due to rounding errors.
 Again, the order in which the classes are listed, the spaciing, the scaling, and the use of any colors is up to the researcher.